-APS utilizes three distinct systems to manage the professional learning needs of the district:
+APS utilizes two (2) distinct systems to manage the professional learning needs of the district:

-System Name Purpose MyPLC/ My Evaluations Full-time APS Employees complete performance evaluations in this system

-Elis Used to complete self-paced training such as the Mandatory Ethics Course & Health Requirements courses.
-The system also houses other reference and training materials.
-Kickup Used to complete self-paced training such as the Mandatory Ethics Course & Health Requirements courses.
+System Name Purpose Frontline Professional Growth and Full-time APS Employees complete performance evaluations in this system Learning and compliance courses, such as the Annual Mandatory Ethics Course.
+Employee Course transcripts are housed in this system.
+Elis Used to complete self-paced training courses.
 The system also houses other reference and training materials.